minprog/programming-2/30 Problem Sets/50 Python/60 Scraping.md

-To install Python in the appliance simply execute the following commands in the terminal:

-	sudo apt-get install python-matplotlib

-This command installs several modules necessary for the plotting of data.
-Ask an assistant for help if you run into any trouble!

 # Scraping

-In this assignment you will learn to use the Document Object Model (DOM) using Python via the Pattern library, in a few weeks you will also access the DOM from Javascript.
+In this assignment you will learn to use the Document Object Model (DOM) using Python via the Pattern library.
 For the programming excercises in this homework, we provide both some scaffolding and automated tests that are also used when grading the homework.

 * The IMDB highest ranking TV-series exercise: [tvscraper.py]
 * The test script for this exercise [test-tvscraper.py]